 In addition to the above, there is also a third film, Sgaawaay K’uuna (Edge of the Knife), which is in the Haida language (with English subtitles) and about Haida Gwaii in the 1800’s.
 It is for school groups, however, and not open to the general public.

 Other Festival Events

-Above are just some of the events that took place during the Talking Stick Festival in 2018.
-Other events included everything from educational talks to night life activities.
+Above are just some of the events that take place during the Talking Stick Festival in 2019.
+Other events include everything from educational talks to night life activities.
 Truly it’s a diverse festival with something for everyone!